GiftCase/TelcoMockup/README.md

 TelcoMockup
 ===========

-This is a REST application serving as a mockup od Telco data provider.
+This is a REST application serving as a mockup of Telco data provider.

 deployed @ https://limitless-brushlands-2961.herokuapp.com/Profile